ihatenodejs/aidxnFUN/README.md

    ./manage up
    ```
    A server will now start on port :5566, and be accessible from your web browser at http://localhost:5566/.
 I highly suggest creating a NGINX reverse proxy for this, especially if you plan to point this to a domain.
 ## Windows
 Windows-based hosts are only partially supported.
 I have no plans to write a script for Windows as of now, though that may change in the future, based on demand.
 However, `package.json` have bundled scripts to allow hosting on Windows.
 If you plan to host this website, I **STRONGLY** recommend that you use Linux.

+**Windows hosting has not been tested in a while, and may not work perfectly.**

 1. Install NodeJS and NPM for Windows from [nodejs.org](https://nodejs.org/)
 2. Open a Node.js command prompt